MartiiDev/OnyxCore/README.md

 Core plugin for a Spigot Minecraft server.
 Its purpose is to centralize lots of plugins to do the same things in the end.

 DISCLAIMER: This is my first ever Minecraft plugin so it is probably not stable and probably has some memory leaks!!!
 Use at your own risks.
+Most of the strings are in French.
+Message me if you need a translated version.

 ## Current features: